gdgc-ub/curriculum-module/docs/notes/cloud-development/v-vs-c/key-differences.md

 ### IaaS

 Infrastructure as a Service is a cloud computing model where resources like virtual machines, storage and networks are provided as a servivces.
 Virtualization is the core technology behind IaaS.
 It allows cloud providers to efficiently utilize their hardware resources by running multiple VMs on the same physical hardware.
-One of the best IaaS example in GCP is Google Compute Engine
+Server examples of IaaS in GCP are [Google Compute Engine](https://cloud.google.com/products/compute?hl=en), [Google Cloud Storage](https://cloud.google.com/storage/?hl=en) and [Google Cloud DNS](https://cloud.google.com/dns/?hl=en)

 ## Containerization Use Cases